ForbesLindesay/connect-roles/readme.md

 ## Defining authentication strategies

-To define authentication strategies, call the authStrategy function:
+To define authentication strategies, call the useAuthorisationStrategy function:

 @param [path] {string}   The action/path/ability/role that this strategy applies to.
 The strategy will be ignored for all other roles/abilities.
 If it is not present, the strategy is used for all roles/abilities.
 @param fn     {function} The function to call to determine whether the user is authorized.